-From the beginning, God has always had a special place for the Church at TUKS.
-From the very beginning He ensured that He provided us the right people to assist us.
+From the beginning, God has always had a special place for the Church at TUKS and He ensured that there were individuals to assist us – some are mentioned below:

 Although we had passion, the church did not have a gift of singing.
 Elder Zantsi and two ladies, Zandi and Andiswa Batwali, came and assisted us with our music department.

-That Lord brought Elijah, an Adventist Student Leader to SDASM@TUKS all the way from Kenya.
-A natural teacher with a vast knowledge of the Spirit of Prophecy.
+That Lord brought Elijah, an Adventist student leader to SDASM@TUKS all the way from Kenya.
+He was a natural teacher with a vast knowledge of the Spirit of Prophecy.